jmsak37/airbnb-clone-project/README.md

 Each component will have props/variants for reuse across pages, and we will document props and usage in a components README or Storybook.

-## Manual Review

-When the project is ready for assessment:
-- Ensure core files are present: README.md, frontend/, backend/ (or relevant folders).
-- Push the latest code to the repository main branch.
-- Add screenshots, a deployed link (if available), and any setup notes for the reviewer.
-- On the course/platform, request Manual QA review and provide the GitHub repository link: https://github.com/jmsak37/airbnb-clone-project